 Slavery grew rapidly in Mississippi during the decades before the Civil War.
-By 1860, its Black slave population was well over 430,000 while there were only 350,000 Whites in the state.
-Yet, most Whites were not slaveholders and even those who did have slaves other than plantation owners had less than ten.
-The state's economy was primarily based on the production of cotton, which depended heavily on slaves to provide the necessary labor.
+By 1860, its enslaved population was well over 430,000 while there were only 350,000 White people in the state.
+Yet, most White people were not slaveholders and even those who were — other than plantation owners — enslaved fewer than ten.
+The state's economy was primarily based on the production of cotton, which depended heavily on enslaved people to provide the necessary labor.
 Slavery was as much a social structure, however, as it was an economic system.
-Most slaveholders believed in the inferiority of slaves and thought their Black servants to be no more than property.
+Most White people believed in the inferiority of those who were enslaved and considered them to be no more than property.

-As the peculiar institution further entrenched itself on the states economy and its people, more and more of its White citizens felt the need to defend it against increasing attacks from the growing abolitionist movement.
-Not only did White Mississippians defend slavery at home, they felt it was their right to carry slaves into new territories as well.
+As the “peculiar institution” further entrenched itself on the state’s economy and its people, more and more of its White citizens felt the need to defend it against increasing attacks from the growing abolitionist movement.
+Not only did White Mississippians defend slavery at home, they felt it was their right to carry enslaved people into new territories as well.

-Most Mississippians felt secure in their institutions continued existence as long as a balance remained in Congress between free and slave states.
+Most White Mississippians felt secure in their institution’s continued existence as long as a balance remained in Congress between free and slave states.
 The country maintained this balance through compromises.
 When a new free state entered the Union, another slave state was also accepted to maintain the balance.
-Mississippis greatest fear was that free states would outnumber slave states.
-The state believed if this happened it could lead to legislation limiting and eventually abolishing slavery.
-The balance was maintained until the late 1840s when territories gained by the American-Mexican War (1846-1848) threatened to upset this equilibrium.
+Mississippi’s greatest fear was that free states would outnumber slave states.
+State leaders believed if this happened it could lead to legislation limiting and eventually abolishing slavery.
+The balance was maintained until the late 1840s when territories gained by the Mexican-American War (1846-1848) threatened to upset this equilibrium.

-The American-Mexican War had barely begun in 1846 when the question of slavery in the territories became an issue.
-The introduction of the Wilmot Proviso, a bill that prohibited slavery from all lands acquired from Mexico, enraged many Mississippians.
+The Mexican-American War had barely begun in 1846 when the question of slavery in the territories became an issue.
+The introduction of the Wilmot Proviso, a bill that prohibited slavery in all lands acquired from Mexico, enraged many Mississippians.
 Although the bill was not passed, it was simply the first in a series of events that moved Mississippi closer to secession.

 The Nashville Convention met in June 1850 with Judge William Sharkey of Mississippi presiding.
 After all the anticipation, the convention produced few results.
-Delegates favored extension of the 1820 Missouri Compromise line of 36º30 to the Pacific.
-Delegates then adjourned to see how Congress dealt with California and other issues.
+Delegates favored extension of the 1820 Missouri Compromise line of 36º30’ to the Pacific.
+Delegates then adjourned to see how Congress would deal with California and other issues.